Thinking of becoming a pilot?

 The decision to become a pilot is easy for most people, but the process to get there can be overwhelming.
 We understand that all students have different needs and goals.
 So we are committed to making the journey as simple yet enjoyable as possible.

 What do I do first?
 Call us up or send an email to email@example.com and schedule a 30-minute orientation flight with one of our professional flight instructors.
-You will have an opportunity to take the controls of our beautifully equipped 2012 Cessna 172S G1000, tour our training facility, see our amazing full motion simulator, and determine if flying is for you.
+You will have an opportunity to take the controls of our beautifully equipped 2021 G1000 Piper Archer, tour our training facility, and determine if flying is for you.

 Ok, I want to get my Private Pilot License!
 You will need to obtain a FAA Medical Certificate.
 This is a routine medical exam given by a Doctor certified by the Federal Aviation Administration (FAA) to perform these examinations.
 This exam will ensure you are medically qualified to fly an airplane.